agricio/instaDev/README.md

 ## 🏗️ Build the Mobile Aplication

 For build the aplication in APK or IPA, it is necessary fill correctly the file App.Json.
 Consult the instructions in <a href="https://docs.expo.io/versions/latest/distribution/building-standalone-apps/">Expo documentation </a> for more informations.

-In this step, it is extremely important to use a correct Google Api Key, otherwise the map will not work on Android devices.

 <h4> 🚩remember! re-name the file .env.example for .env, and fill the environment variables. </h4>
 </br>